 By failure of an Android App, the National Weather Service had to shut down the service for some time.
 The API was not throttled nor limited so the traffic peak directly hit the backend.

 A good practice is to enforce a system-wide quota so that the backend cannot be overloaded.
 An even better practice is to set up an app- and/or user-based quota.
 This can be easily rolled out with the help of a modern API Developer Portal.

 It’s also important to monitor overload situations closely and having implemented API keys or OAuth help identify the root cause more easily.

 REST API security risk #3: unprotected identity and keys

 An attack to Buffer occurred in 2013 where tokens and keys were stolen resulting in hackers being able to send spam into social media networks using accounts using Buffer.
-OAuth / OpenID Connect are used a lot to grant access to services on behalf of he user.
+OAuth/ OpenID Connect is used a lot to grant access to services on behalf of the user.
 These tokens give access for a longer period of time without handing over the password of the user to the app.
 This is a good thing but users are usually not aware of this and struggle to understand the difference between password change and revoking access.

-The full disclosure Buffer actually did helped understanding the topic in more detail.
+The full disclosure Buffer actually did help to understand the topic in more detail.
 In a few words, if you store any kind of identity or identity token somewhere, make sure that the system and APIs are protected and monitored very carefully.
-This starts not only with the API itself but also where the data is stored, backed up etc.
+This starts not only with the API itself but also where the data is stored, backed up, etc.